 Gain new international perspectives by spending a leave-term living and working abroad as a Dickey International Intern.
 Whatever your focus of study, it will be enriched when re-examined through an international lens.

 The Dickey Center provides funding opportunities for students to broaden their international perspectives and their understanding of different cultures by carrying out leave-term projects abroad.

-Consult Dickey Center Funding Options web page for additional sources of support for internships.
+Consult Dickey Center Funding Options for additional sources of support for internships.
 View a slide show on leave-term opportunities.
-Come visit the Dickey Center and look through previous students projects for ideas.
+Come visit the Dickey Center and look through previous students' projects for ideas.

 Applicants must be undergraduates returning to campus for at least one term after completing the internship.
 Returning interns agree to participate as requested in workshops or informational sessions relating to internships in general.

 You are required to submit a 3-5 page report after completion of their project.
 You should describe not only the kind of work you did, but also tell us something about the organizations that hosted you, the people with whom you worked, and how the experience was meaningful to you.

 Applications are due in the Dickey Center office in Haldeman by 4:00pm of the deadline date.